 Most dancing is essentially a ‘team sport’, involving many children and a ‘coach’ or teacher leading the class.
 This means that dancing comes with the benefits of those activities, such as facilitating socialising with other children and communicating clearly to work together as a team.
-Children drawn to particular dance styles may also have similar interests, making it likely that your child will build connections and friendships on a shared ground - hopefully friendships that will flourish over many years of dancing together!
+Children drawn to particular dance styles may also have similar interests, making it likely that your child will build social connections and friendships on shared ground - hopefully, friendships that will flourish over many years of dancing together!

 Whatever kind of dancing your child practices, the combination of learning physical skills, dance steps and choreography comprehension and application to practice, will greatly aid them in many areas of skill development.
 Some of these include:

-- Cognitive development – problem solving, memorisation, imitation and abstract thinking
+- Cognitive development – problem-solving, memorisation, imitation and abstract thinking

 - Beginning to understand and get a feel for rhythm – which most children manage quite instinctively!

 - Limb coordination, hand-eye coordination, and coordination of movements with music